Overview of Load Balancing

 - A private load balancer has a private IP address from a VCN local subnet.
 Clients can access the private load balancer using methods and technology that can provide access to a private IP, such as:

-- For more information, see Managing Load Balancers.
+- For more information, see Load Balancer Management.

 - WORK REQUEST